Residual Speaker Representation for One-Shot Voice Conversion: Method

 \subsection{Residual Speaker Module}

-As illustrated in Figure \ref{fig:vc}, the proposed Residual Speaker Module primarily comprises two components: (1) A speaker encoder is composed of convolutions and linear layers.
+The residual speaker module is used to compress a variable-length audio signal into a ﬁxed-length vector.
+As illustrated in Figure \ref{fig:framework}, the proposed Residual Speaker Module primarily comprises two components: (1) A speaker encoder is composed of convolutions and linear layers.
 (2) A residual representation layer consisting of CrossAttention and residual connections.